voiceflow/vfnlu-tests/src/benchmarks/README.md

 3. After uploading the files, head to the integrations tag on the left side of the screen and copy the DM key.
 4. Paste the DM key in a .env file under the corresponding project key name.
 5. Train the model either through the VFNLU or calling the train NLU function in `run_voiceflow_benchmark.py`
-6. Run the evaluation by running `compare_benchmarks.py`
+6. Run the evaluation by running `compare_benchmarks.py` and change `local_result_load` to `False` to avoid cached results

 *the free version of Voiceflow only allows 2 projects at a time, so you will have to delete a benchmark to upload the next one.

 ## Extending the benchmarks
 To extend the benchmarks, you can do the following steps:
 1. Add addition benchmarks to VFNLU/data folder.
 They should have a seq.in file and a label file and have a test and train sub folder.
-2. Run the Rasa, DF CX or Lex converters under nlu_rasa.py
+2. Run the Rasa, DF CX or Lex converters under each respective folder.
 3. Run the VF file created under `helpers/create_voiceflow_project.py`
 4. Open a pull request with the new datafiles and the new VF files.